yelite/lite-config/README.md

 # lite-system

-`lite-system` offers a convinient method for building NixOS, nix-darwin and Home Manager configurations, and creating a consistent environment across different devices.
+`lite-system` offers a convinient appraoch to build NixOS, nix-darwin and Home Manager configurations, and create a consistent environment across different devices.
 It addresses common patterns for creating personal system configurations, which includes:

-1. Configure `pkgs` and use it across all system configurations.
+1. Configure `pkgs` with overlays and config, and use it across all system configurations.
 2. Build NixOS and nix-darwin configurations in a unified way.
 3. Export standalone `homeConfigurations` for use in non-NixOS Linux distributions.
 4. Export packages from overlays for easy debugging.

-A minimal example:
+An example:

 ```nix
 {